capreolina/rangifer_diary/066/README.md

 Very nice!
 This set was much easier to finish than it was to start, back when I was actually doing Magatia cards…

 And now, it was time to move back to where I wanted to card-hunt next: Victoria Island.
-There, I harrassed the only area bosses / anti-bot monsters that I could hunt on my own:
+There, I harassed the only area bosses / anti-bot monsters that I could hunt on my own:

 ![Shade card get!](capre-shade-card-get.webp "Shade card get!")